 Innovation in Medical Physics Techniques.

-Ceremony nomination Honorary Doctorate of George Paxinos
+Ceremony nomination of Honorary Doctorate of George Paxinos

-On Tuesday, April 4, 2017, in a special honorary event for the Ionian University will be held the proclamation of Mr. George Paxinos as an honorary doctorate of the Department of Informatics of Ionian University.
+On Tuesday, April 4, 2017, in a special honorary event for the Ionian University, will be held the proclamation of Mr. George Paxinos as an honorary doctorate of the Department of Informatics of Ionian University.